bartificer/programming-by-stealth/docs/pbs26.md

-# PBS 26 of x – HTML Data Attributes with jQuery
+# PBS 26 of X – HTML Data Attributes with jQuery

 After our brief division in the previous instalment, it’s time to get back to learning new things.
 We’ll learn about data attributes – a mechanism for embedding data into HTML elements.